keptn/lifecycle-toolkit/docs-new/docs/reference/crd-reference/metricsprovider.md

 on all namespaces in the cluster.

 Metrics providers may require authentication data.
-These can be stored in a `Secret` and referenced in the `KeptnMetricsProvider`.
+These can be stored in a secret and referenced in the `KeptnMetricsProvider`.
 Those Secret resources need to be configured differently for each metrics provider.
-The `Secret` holding the data must have a specific structure and contain the required data fields.
+The secret holding the data must have a specific structure and contain the required data fields.
 For detailed information please look at the [Examples section](#examples).